schmidsi/melon-reporting/docs/08-appendix/README.md

 ### Bachelor thesis defence

-Accoring to Ms. Hauser, our defence can be held in the first week of the presentations.
+Accoring to Ms. Hauser, our defence can be held in the first week of the presentations: September 3rd to 7th.

 ### Project plan